Pens appreciate now-Coyotes coach Tocchet's role in Cup wins

 Pens appreciate now-Coyotes coach Tocchet’s role in Cup wins

-When Rick Tocchet returns to Pittsburgh, he will see another Stanley Cup banner in the rafters and be celebrated for his part in the championship.
+When Rick Tocchet returns to Pittsburgh, he will see another Stanley Cup banner in the rafters and be celebrated for his part in earning it.

 Tocchet doesn’t plan on reminiscing too much about the Penguins’ back-to-back titles, except perhaps for one important moment.